rohitbalage/kotlin_programs_and_DSA/README.md

-## This repository depicts my practice for Kotlin and Kotlin DSA.
+## This repository depicts  practice programs for Kotlin and Kotlin DSA.